 What Happens If You Overstay in Italy?

 The 5-day overstay in Italy is considered an expression of untimely movement in the Italian Republic and is reflected in the Schengen Information System.
-You may contact your own embassy or consulate, as departure should be made as soon as possible to best mitigate penalties such as fines, entry bans or detention in rare severe cases.
-Border authorities can ask about this to overstayers and may complicate the process of returning to any Schengen area country.
+You may contact your own embassy or consulate, as departure should be made as soon as possible to best mitigate penalties such as fines, entry bans, or detention in rare severe cases.
+Border authorities can ask about this of overstayers, which may complicate returning to any Schengen area country.

 Fines & Penalties for Overstaying in Italy

-Fines for remaining overdue in Italy are quite heavy (from €5,000 up to €10,000, depending on your situation) so make sure you know what you are doing.
-In addition to being fined, you could receive an entry ban for between one and five years, impacting future travel to Italy and all of the Schengen countries.
-In more severe cases, the legal proceedings can be serious including appearances in court, detention and even deportation at your expense.
+Fines for remaining overdue in Italy are quite heavy (from €5,000 up to €10,000, depending on your situation), so make sure you know what you are doing.
+In addition to being fined, you could receive an entry ban for between one and five years, impacting future travel to Italy and other Schengen countries.
+In more severe cases, the legal proceedings can be serious, including appearances in court, detention, and even deportation at your expense.
 The consequence can probably be minimized by paying the fines and then exiting as appropriate.

 How Long Can You Stay in Italy Without a Visa?

-Nationals from visa-exempt nations do not need a visa to visit Italy in any 180-day period as long as the stay lasts less than 90 days.
+Nationals from visa-exempt nations do not need a visa to visit Italy for any 180-day period as long as the stay lasts less than 90 days.
 This rule is cumulative by all Schengen countries.
-And a day of overstay can come with penalties too.
+A day of overstay can come with penalties too.
 So if you want to comply with Italy visa rules and regulations, we suggest keeping track of your entry and exit stamps and having a legitimate reason for your stay.

 Schengen Visa Overstay Rules & Their Impact